-- Under 18: If you are aged 16 to 17 years old, you will only be able to apply for the Communications Centre Ride Along.
+- Under 18: If you are aged 16 to 17 years old, you will not be able to apply for the Ride Along Scheme.

 - Under 16: We do not offer the Ride Along Scheme to anyone under the age of 16.
 However, if you are interested in police work, you can apply to become a Police Cadet.

 What would you like to observe?

 - Neighbourhood Policing Team –Join our Police Officers and Police Community Support Officers in the local community.
 The local Neighbourhood Policing Team will work alongside the local community to resolve any issues or concerns in an area.
 This includes problem solving within the community, safeguarding and dealing with anti-social behaviour.